MariojReyes/BO7-Power-Rankings/README.md

 ```

 **What You Can See**

 Global leaderboard - who wins, who has the best KD, who scores most
 Map breakdowns - your best/worst maps, who dominates where
 Gamemode rankings - separate stats for HP, SND, Gunfight, etc.
 Head-to-head - your record against specific players, trends over time
-Personal page - all your stats, recent matches, where you're improving or falling off
+Player profile page - all your stats, recent matches, where you're improving or falling off

 Everything's filterable by date range, map, or mode.

-Database Structure
+Database Structure *work in progress*
 Three tables:
 players - gamertag and an ID
 matches - map, mode, scores, timestamp, whether it's FFA
 match_players - links players to matches with their kills/deaths/score and team number
 That's it.
 Simple and expandable.

+tech stack * work in progress

+i do dashboard/rank logic in R
+and data modeling sql database or supabse idk

+you do discord integration part APIs, bots